meisben/girlsIntoCoding-microbitVolumeMeter/index.md

 * You can select you programming language from the top of the page.
 To select python click on the dropdown and select python.
 * Let's write some code to make the microbit display a smiley face when the program starts
+* When you have finished - download it to you micro:bit (follow the instructions here)

 <div style="position:relative;height:0;padding-bottom:70%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/#pub:_WPcUfoRfpUpg" frameborder="0" sandbox="allow-popups allow-forms allow-scripts allow-same-origin"></iframe></div>
 <br>